 The aim of this article is to collect various resources for an audience wishing to embark on higher categories, and its applications to algebraic topology.
 It is divided into four modules, with a timeline of six weeks for each module.
 The approach we've taken is to introduce homological algebra in the first module, elementary topological notions in the second, model categories in the third, and higher categories in the last.

 Module I: Homological Algebra

-- Weibel's Homological Algebra; chapters 1 and 2.
+- Weibel's Homological Algebra; chapters 1, 2, and 6 (group cohomology).